naturalis/apexomes/README.md

 # Input
 ### *Data used*
 The pipeline works with paired end reads.
-It needs exactly two files, one forward and one revers.
+It needs exactly two files, one forward and one reverse.
 It also uses a (downloaded) reference genome.
 ### *config.txt*
 The settings for the pipeline can be stored in the file *config.txt*.
 It stores the location of the reference genome, the location of the reads and the desired output directories.